MaibornWolff/hybrid-cloud-postgresql-operator/README.md

     dns_zone:  # Settings for the private dns zone to use for vnet integration.
 If the private dns zone is in the same resource group as the server, the fields "name" and resource_group can be omitted and the name can be placed here, optional
       name: privatelink.postgres.database.azure.com # Name of the private dns zone, optional
       resource_group: foobar-rg # Resource group the private dns zone is part of, if omitted it defaults to the resource group the server resource group, optional
+  aws: # This is a virtual backend that can be used to configure both awsrds and awsaurora.
+Fields defined here can also be defined directly in the other backends
+    region: eu-central-1 # AWS region to use, required
+    vpc_security_group_ids: [] # List of VPC security group IDs to assign to instances, required
+    subnet_group: # The name of a DB subnet group to place instances in, required
+    deletion_protection: false # Configure deletion protection for instances, will prevent instances being deleted by the operator, optional
+    network:
+      public_access: false # Allow public access from outside the VPC for the instance (security groups still need to be configured), optional
+    admin_username: postgres  # Username to use as admin user, optional
+    name_pattern: "{namespace}-{name}"  # Pattern to use for naming instances in AWS.
+Variables {namespace} and {name} can be used and will be replaced by metadata.namespace and metadata.name of the custom object
+  awsrds:
+    availability_zone: eu-central-1a # Availability zone to place DB instances in, required
+    default_class: small  # Name of the class to use as default if the user-provided one is invalid or not available, required
+    classes:  # List of instance classes the user can select from, required
+      small:  # Name of the class
+        instance_type: db.m5.large # EC2 Instance type to use, required
+        storage_type: gp2 # Storage type for the DB instance, currently gp2, gp3 or io1, optional
+        iops: 0 # Only needed when storage_type == gp3 or io1, number of IOPS to provision for the storage, optional
+  awsaurora:
+    availability_zones: [] # List of availability zones to place DB instances in, optional
+    default_class: small  # Name of the class to use as default if the user-provided one is invalid or not available, required
+    classes:  # List of instance classes the user can select from, required
+      small:  # Name of the class
+        instance_type: db.serverless # EC2 Instance type to use, use db.serverless for an Aurora v2 serverless cluster, required
+        scaling_configuration: # Needs to be configured for serverless cluster only, optional
+          min_capacity: 0.5 # Minimal number of capacity units, required
+          max_capacity: 1 # Maximum number of capacity units, required
+        storage_type: aurora # Storage type for the DB instance, currently aurora and aurora-iopt1 are allowed, optional
+        iops: 0 # Only needed when storage_type == aurora-iopt1, number of IOPS to provision for the storage, optional
   helmbitnami:
     default_class: small  # Name of the class to use as default if the user-provided one is invalid or not available, required if classes should be usable
     classes:  # List of instance classes the user can select from, optional